COPS-IITBHU/Vital-Extraction-Challenge/README.md

  - notebooks/
     all train and inference codes which we used anywhere but in notebooks format.
- - results/
+ - assets/
-    all results here
+    contains presentation pdf, results figures, and other pipeline images
  - yolov5nall/
     this folder contains YOLOv5 related all codes
  - weights/